akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 part of the actor protocol than make the actor throw exceptions.

 A **failure** is instead something unexpected or outside the control of the actor itself, for example a database connection that broke.
-Opposite to validation errors, it is seldom useful to model such as parts of the protocol as a sending actor very seldom can do anything useful about it.
+Opposite to validation errors, it is seldom useful to model failures as part of the protocol as a sending actor can very seldomly do anything useful about it.

 For failures it is useful to apply the "let it crash" philosophy: instead of mixing fine grained recovery and correction of internal state that may have become partially invalid because of the failure with the business logic we move that